A guide which steps you through the process of finding the English meaning of an Aboriginal word.

 If you cannot find a word, it may be that it is not in a dictionary.
-Also keep in mind that some Indigenous languages have been passed on orally, rather than written down, so pronunciation and spelling may vary.
-To complicate things even further, an Indigenous word may have different meanings across different dialects (Reed, 1977).
+Keep in mind that some Indigenous languages have been passed on orally, rather than written down, so pronunciation and spelling may vary.
+An Indigenous word also may have different meanings across different dialects (Reed, 1977).

-For words that can not be found, it might be helpful to approach the source of the word.
-For example, if the word is used as a street name or building name, then check with the body responsible for naming it.
+For words that cannot be found, it may be useful to approach the source of the word.
+For example, if the word is used as a suburb, street name or building name, then check with the body responsible for naming it.